wiltouw/wiltouw/README.md

 🔹 **Web Development** – Building & optimizing responsive websites
 🔹 **Cybersecurity** – Learning ethical hacking, threat detection, and security automation
 🔹 **Cloud & Networking** – Exploring AWS, Linux, and security best practices
+🔹 **AI Research** – Exploring models such as ChaptGPT and their capability of analyzing media bias and misinfomration

 ---